 Replica (original: 1895), on loan from the Deutsches Historisches Museum

-For a long time, the Ernemann I defined the standard of film projection in cinemas.
-It had a special fire protection to prevent the fire hazard of the highly flammable nitro film.
+For a long time, the Ernemann I set the standard of film projection in cinemas.
+It had special fire protection to minimize the danger of nitro film, which was highly flammable.
 Initially produced for silent movies, this device (gray) was retrofitted with two attachments (black) to allow for optical and magnetic sound playback.
 Later, the carbon arc lamp was also replaced with a powerful xenon arc lamp.

 Ernemann-Werke AG, 1927

 The laterna magica was a wildly popular item.
 Using mechanically moveable colored glass slides, projection artists told gruesome stories to amazed audiences at fairs in the 18th and 19th centuries.
 These “magic lanterns” also made their way into people’s living rooms.
 They were produced in many forms and colors as tin toys for children down to the 1920s.